Photo Courtesy of Brighton Park Iris

 PARENTAGE: Involves crosses with early tall beardeds, dwarf beardeds and Oncocyclus species.

-AWARDS: HM'41, HM'43
+AWARDS: HM'41, AM'43

-INTERESTING INFO: From the 1939 Schreiner's Iris Lovers Catalog: A hybrid containing blood of the tall bearded, dwarf bearded, and Oncocyclus species.
+INTERSTING INFO: From the 1937 Schreiner's Iris Lover's Catalog: A hybrid containing blood of the tall bearded, dwarf bearded, and Oncocyclus species.
 From the latter it inherits the distinctive coloring and form (seen in Wm.
 Mohr), but because it is derived only one-eighth from the Oncocyclus, it can be grown without coddling or fuss.
 Peshawar is a rich red-purple completely veined and dotted a deeper shade.
 The beard is striking, being twice as large as is normal for a tall-bearded type, and of a rich gold color.
 The stems bear two or three branches and are about twenty-four inches tall.
 This hybrid blooms about ten days earlier than the tall bearded varieties, with which it compares quite favorably in size.

 Peshawar is a city located in northern Pakistan near the Khyber Pass, the chief mountain passage between Pakistan and Afghanistan.